Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Preliminaries

+\begin{remark} It is important to note that under Assumption (A1) alone, we can obtain a probabilistically weak renormalized kinetic solution to (\ref{mainspde}) in the sense of Definition \ref{def-2.4} with the equation (\ref{eq-2.6}) holds for almost every $t\in [0,T]$.
+Under further Assumption (A2), the solution can be shown to be almost surely continuous on $L^1(\mathbb{T}^d)$ and the equation (\ref{eq-2.6}) holds for every $t\in [0,T]$.
+Thus, it is a renormalized kinetic solution to (\ref{mainspde}) exactly in the sense of Definition \ref{def-2.4}.
+Moreover, the solution is proven to be strong in the sense of probability. \end{remark}

-For the kinetic measure, we point out that it also decays at zero in addition to satisfying the vanishing property at infinity (\ref{eq-2.7}).
-In fact, this property can be derived by a similar way as in the proof of Theorem 4.6 in \cite{FG21}, thus we omit the proof. \begin{lemma} Suppose that Assumption (A1) is in force.
+Beyond the established vanishing property at infinity (\ref{eq-2.7}), the kinetic measure exhibits a decay at zero as well.
+In fact, this property can be derived by similar method as in the proof of \cite[Proposition 4.5]{FG21}, thus we omit the proof. \begin{lemma} Suppose that Assumption (A1) is in force.
 Let $\hat{\rho}\in\text{{\rm{Ent}}}\left(\mathbb{T}^{d}\right)$.
-For any $s\in[0,T]$, let $\rho$ be a renormalized kinetic solution of \eqref{eq-1.1} in the sense of Definition \ref{def-2.4} with initial data $\rho(\cdot, s)=\hat{\rho}$ and $q$ is the corresponding kinetic measure.
-Then it follows almost surely that
+Let $\rho$ be a renormalized kinetic solution of \eqref{eq-1.1} in the sense of Definition \ref{def-2.4} with initial data $\rho(\cdot, 0)=\hat{\rho}$.
+Then it follows that, almost surely,

 \end{lemma}